h6465617468/Happy2EncryptedChat/README.md

 - End-To-End Encryption
 - Elliptic Curve SECP256k1 Signature, RSA Signature, RSA Key Exchange, RSA Encryption, AES 256 Encryption
 - Data is kept in memory
+- Data is encrypted multiple times before being sent to the server.
+- Normally, RSA 2048 bits is recommended, with a maximum of RSA 4096 bits recommended.
+RSA 8192 bits can be very slow.
 - Provides high security if used mirrored on the Tor network
 ```
 # C:\Users\(name)\Desktop\Tor Browser\Browser\TorBrowser\Data\Tor\torrc